-Dr. Mike Murray, Director of Veterinary Services
+Dr. Mike Murray, Jane Dunaway Director of Veterinary Services

-Aquarium Director of Veterinary Services Dr. Mike Murray is a key figure in sea otter recovery efforts from California to the Russian far east.
-He is also deeply engaged in the aquarium’s Project White Shark exhibit and field research, cares for the aquarium’s living collection, and has worked to support recovery of endangered bald eagles and California condors.
+Dr. Michael Murray (or "Dr. Mike" as he's known by all) is a leading authority in sea otter conservation efforts from California to the Russian Far East.
+He's also deeply engaged in the exhibit and field research activities of the Aquarium's Project White Shark, cares for the Aquarium's living collection, and has worked to support recovery of endangered bald eagles and California condors.

-His honors include recognition by the Monterey County Society for the Prevention of Cruelty to Animals as its two-time Humanitarian of the Year, and by his peers in 2002 as Exotic Doctor of Veterinary Medicine of the Year.
+The Monterey County Society for the Prevention of Cruelty to Animals recognized Dr. Mike as its two-time Humanitarian of the Year, and his peers honored him as Exotic Veterinarian of the Year in 2002.